jradd/django-newproj-template/readme.md

 ### From Here

-If you've been configuring SSH, you'll need to move back to `/vagrant/myproject/` before continuing.
+If you've been configuring SSH, you'll need to move back to _/vagrant/myproject/_ before continuing.

     (vm) $ cd /vagrant/myproject/

-Additionally, make sure you're working on the `djangoproj` virtual environment.
+Additionally, make sure you're working on the _djangoproj_ virtual environment.
 You should be able to see this in the terminal prompt.
 It should look like:

     (djangoproj)vagrant@precise64:/vagrant/myproject$

-The bit in parens at the beginning is the name of the virtual environment.
-It is followed by the current user (vagrant), the name of the host (precise64) and the current directory (/vagrant/myrpoject).
-If you're not working on the `djangoproj` project, run the following virtualenvwrapper command to instantiate it:
+The bit in parens at the beginning is the name of the virtual environment (_djangoproj_).
+It is followed by the current user (_vagrant_), the name of the host (_precise64_) and the current directory (_/vagrant/myrpoject_).
+If you're not working on the _djangoproj_ project, run the following virtualenvwrapper command to instantiate it:

     (vm) $ workon djangoproj